Nick Solak

-Nicholas Blake Solak (born January 11, 1995) is an American professional baseball second baseman and outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Texas Rangers, Atlanta Braves, and Detroit Tigers.
-Solak played college baseball for the Louisville Cardinals.
+Nicholas Blake Solak (born January 11, 1995) is an American professional baseball second baseman and outfielder in the San Diego Padres organization.
+He previously played for the Texas Rangers, Atlanta Braves, Detroit Tigers, Pittsburgh Pirates.

-The New York Yankees drafted Solak in the second round of the 2016 MLB draft.
-After playing in several minor-league teams in the Yankees farm system, Solak was traded to the Tampa Bay Rays in 2018 in a three-team trade, during which he played for the Double-A Montgomery Biscuits and, in 2019, the Triple-A Durham Bulls.
+The New York Yankees selected Solak in the second round of the 2016 MLB draft.
+After playing in several minor-league teams in the Yankees' farm system, Solak was traded to the Tampa Bay Rays in 2018 in a three-team trade, during which he played for the Double-A Montgomery Biscuits and, in 2019, the Triple-A Durham Bulls.
 On July 13, 2019, the Texas Rangers acquired Solak, and he was assigned to the Triple-A Nashville Sounds.

 Solak made his major-league debut for the Rangers on August 20, 2019, and was voted the team's Rookie of the Year that season.
 Solak remained with the team until July 23, 2021, when he was sent down to the Triple-A Round Rock Express.
 He returned to the Rangers on August 20, 2021, and stayed with the team until May 19, 2022, when he was once again optioned to Round Rock.